adam-p/yesterday-i-learned/chemistry.md

 1. The [pH of urine](https://www.rnceus.com/ua/uaph.html) can vary wildly from 4.5 to 8.
 It correlates to whatever pH your body is, which can be low (dehydration) or high (crazy illnesses, see link).
 1. [Oxalic acid](https://www.livescience.com/56237-why-spinach-makes-teeth-feel-weird.html) is the cause of spinach making your teeth feel funny.
 Too much (now calcium oxalate) in your kidneys become kidney stones.
 1. Henna is light brown.
 There is no such thing as black henna.
 [Black henna is P-Phenylenediamine](https://en.wikipedia.org/wiki/P-Phenylenediamine), which is a banned skin irritant (for henna).
+1. Microscopic glass cracks get bigger as you drop the phone more often.